Frequently Asked Questions

 If you do not want to or cannot deal with your pet’s after-care yourself, these are some of your options: If you are a client of a local vet clinic, you can take your pet there and make arrangements through them for its after-care, or you can bring your pet to me yourself.

 When you pick up my pet at the vet, how do I know you get the right one?

-When you make arrangements through the vet to have Willowrock pick up your pet, there is a form that you must fill out for me.
-The form asks for your name and contact information, your pet’s name and other basic information including a list of options that you want me to fulfil.
+When you make arrangements through the vet to have Willowrock pick up your pet, there is a form that you must fill out.
+The form asks for your name and contact information, your pet’s name and other basic information including a list of options that you want me to fulfill.
 You get a copy of this form and the other is folded up and inserted into a pouch which is then attached securely to the body bag your pet is placed in after its death.
 This system easily identifies all pets that come to the cemetery and allows all necessary information to be sent with them.

 How do I know that I get only my pet’s ashes back?

 Here’s where you have to trust me to do my job properly.
 I have been in business for over twenty one years and my reputation is important to me personally and professionally.
 I know how necessary it is to my customers to feel secure in the knowledge that, when they ask for a private cremation, they get one.
 So, short answer to this question – I promise.

 When the cremation is done, how do I get the ashes?